 TPS was first designated for Yemen on September 3, 2015.
 The current TPS designation for Yemen dates to March 4, 2017, and is currently extended through September 3, 2021.
 Individuals who have maintained continuous residence in the U.S. since January 4, 2017, and continuous physical presence in the U.S. since March 4, 2017, can apply.

 Call Shirazi Immigration Law in Tifton for Help With Temporary Protected Status

-For help with TPS in Tifton and throughout Southern Georgia, call Shirazi Immigration Law at 229-520-8875 for a free consultation.
+For help with TPS in Tifton and throughout Southern Georgia, call Shirazi Immigration Law at 229-520-8875 for a consultation.